65 Questions to Prepare for the F1 Visa Interview

 Student Visa Questions, Part 2: Bank & Finance

 This part is a really important one and you have to be prepared for all of these us f1 visa interview questions.
-The visa officers want to know if you will be able to financially support your studies in the United States, as we all know living and studying in the United States can be overwhelmingly expensive.
+The visa officers want to know if you will be able to financially support your studies in the United States, as we all know to lived and studying in the United States can be overwhelmingly expensive.
 It is very important that you answer all of the questions in a way that visa officers are expecting.
-For this part, you need to bring your bank statements, transactions, passbook, latest transactions, and other finance related documents.
+For this part, you need to bring your bank statements, transactions, passbook, latest transactions, and other finance-related documents.

 - Who is paying for your education?

 - How are they able to pay for it?
 What is their professional background?

 - Tell us more about your father’s/mother’s job and income and how long they have been working for the company.